What is non-owner car insurance?

 Allstate$53$641

-Non-owner car insurance average costs by state
+How much non-owner car insurance costs by state

 Auto insurance rates vary by state, including those for non-owner car insurance.
 The table below shows the average cost of a non-owner policy by state.